moltaire/rl-context-task/readme.md

 # Context-Dependent Reinforcement-Learning Task

 The repository replicates the task described in Gueguen et al. (2024) in PsychoPy.
-The task is also used and described in Bavard et al. (2021; Exp.
-7).
+Different variants of this task are also used and described in Bavard et al. (2021).

 ## Details